PanArturo/ColorGame-RGB/README.md

 # ColorGame-RGB

-Fun and interactive guessing game given a RGB code and choosing the right color.
+Fun and interactive guessing game given an RGB color code and choosing the right color.

 Learn RGB colors with practice by playing this game.

 # Techniques
+          - JavaScript
+          - jQuery DOM
           - HTML/CSS

-          - JavaScript

-          - Manipulation of DOM using jQuery